taylor-jones/Meal-Wheel/README.md

 # Meal Wheel

-Meal Wheel is web application completed by Andrew Soback and Taylor Jones for coursework at Oregon State University.
+Meal Wheel is a web application completed by Andrew Soback and Taylor Jones for coursework at Oregon State University.